 5. The roads are terrible.
 You can be driving along and come to a 3′ deep hole that is 3′ wide in the middle of the road.
 No signs.
 No warnings.
 I would never drive at night in Costa Rica.
 Even in the daytime, you need to pay constant attention to the road conditions.

 Panama is much more affordable.
-On my first visit to Panama, I ran in to three couples from Costa Rica who came to Panama to stock up on items from PriceSmart because the prices are so much cheaper in Panama.
+On my first visit to Panama, I ran into three couples from Costa Rica who came to Panama to stock up on PriceSmart because the prices are lower in Panama.